andy-guttridge/tribehub_react/README.md

 ### Resolved bugs
 - During implementation of the `NotificationItem` component, requests to the REST API for the data for the events with which each notification is associated were frequently resulting in an HTTP 500 internal server error.
 A version of the API running on a development server was used for debugging.
 This revealed that the number of simultaneous requests for data coming from a large number of NotificationItems was overwhelming the free tier ElephantSQL database server.
 The fix was to add the full data for each event to the notification JSON served by the API, which meant that only one network request was required to fetch the notification and event data together.
 - During testing, a large amount of empty space was noted at the bottom of each page, but only for some user accounts.
 No elements causing this could be identified using the Chrome developer tools, and elements were manually removed from each component until the culprit was found.
-This revealed that the unordered list of norifications inside the DaisyUI dropdown component used for the notifications menu was taking up vertical space in the document even when closed/not visible.
+This revealed that the unordered list of notifications inside the DaisyUI dropdown component used for the notifications menu was taking up vertical space in the document even when closed/not visible.
 This was only noticeable for users with a large number of notifications and hence a very long list inside the menu.
 The issue was addressed by applying the Tailwind CSS hidden class to the unordered list when not visible.
 An event listener was added to detect clicks outside of the menu and close the list accordingly.

 ### Unresolved bugs
 - Users accessing TribeHub from iOS devices, Safari on MacOS, Samsung Internet on Samsung devices and possibly others must turn off 'Prevent Cross Site Tracking' (Apple devices), 'Smart Anti-Tracking' (Samsung devices) or other similar features in order to use the web app.
 This is because the Django Rest Framework API and the React front-end are hosted on separate domains using Heroku, and cross-domain requests from the front-end to the API are blocked by these anti-tracking features.
 It appears there is no solution to this, other than to host the API and front-end on the same domain (reference - https://stackoverflow.com/questions/56972162/is-there-a-workaround-for-safari-ios-prevent-cross-site-tracking-option-when).